LiamDHall/XRYO/README.md

 **This feature doesn’t work when the storage for media files is set to a remote storage such as a S3 bunker, however this feature does work in the development environment where the storage is set to local**

-#### Error message that the the user can’t checkout as bag is empty appears on the product page
+#### **Error message that the user can’t checkout as bag is empty appears if the user press back on checkout success page**

-It is hard to recreate this bug but it has appeared a few times.
-I think it occurs when a user successfully checks out and then immediately goes to the bag then to a product.
+Due to when the back button is pressed from this page it will try to take the user to the checkout page which can't be reached if the bag is empty.

-The message is being sent but not displayed so it's stored then present to the user on the product page.
+The user is redirect back to other page and the error message appears

 **This bug is still present in the live site**

-#### If a user typed in a product url for a product that has variants and did not specify the variant id in the url the user would be able to add the product to the bag without a variant
+#### **If a user typed in a product url for a product that has variants and did not specify the variant id in the url the user would be able to add the product to the bag without a variant**

 Due to there being two different views to handle product and products with variants each rendering a different template.
 Meaning if the variant id is left off the url the wrong template is loaded for the product.